0xAX/linux-insides/SyncPrim/sync-5.md

 };
 ```

 Before we will consider fields of the `rw_semaphore` structure, we may notice, that declaration of the `rw_semaphore` structure depends on the `CONFIG_RWSEM_GENERIC_SPINLOCK` kernel configuration option.
 This option is disabled for the [x86_64](https://en.wikipedia.org/wiki/X86-64) architecture by default.
-We can be sure in this by looking at the coresponding kernel configuration file.
+We can be sure in this by looking at the corresponding kernel configuration file.
 In our case, this configuration file is - [arch/x86/um/Kconfig](https://github.com/torvalds/linux/blob/master/arch/x86/um/Kconfig):

 ```
 config RWSEM_XCHGADD_ALGORITHM